 Providing Proper TLC

-According to the arborists at Cut It Right Tree Service, the following tips are crucial to the tree revival process:
+According to the arborists at Cut Rite Tree Service, the following tips are crucial to the tree revival process:

 Hydrate the Soil: Soak the soil entirely; make sure that water hydrates the tree’s roots.
 The entire area under the tree requires a lot of water.
 To maximize how much water the tree absorbs, you can use a standard hose or a specific hose designed for soaking.